pbinns/TidyDataProject/README.md

 Coursera Course Project README file on Tidy Data for the Johns Hopkins Bloomberg School of Public Health course, "Getting and Cleaning Data"

+PLEASE NOTE:  In reviewing the project, I discovered I misread Part 5 and SUMMED the subject-activity sensor measurement data rather than computed the MEAN, as requested.
+My mistake and oversight.
+Just an explanation as to why the numbers might not agree with a computed mean.

 ### 1: Project Data References

 The data used in this project is from the Human Activity Recognition Using Smartphones Dataset,